noisrucer/girok/README.md

 girok addtask <task name> [One of deadline date options] [-c | --category <category path>] [-p | --priority <priority>] [-t | --time <deadline time>] [-T | --tag <tag name>]
 ```

-It looks quite complicated but don't worry!
-Let's go through some rules.

 #### 6.1.1 `addtask` rules

 1. `<task name>` (Argument / **Required**) - If the task name has no space you can omit double quotes `""`.
 If it does, enclose the task name by double quotes `""`